microsoft/fluentui/apps/public-docsite/src/pages/Overviews/GetStartedPage/docs/wc/GetStartedOverview.md

-### Fluent UI Web Components
+### Fluent UI Web components

-To build Fluent experiences on the web using Web Components, please see our Web Components Documentation
+To build Fluent experiences on the web using Web components, please see our Web components documentation

 ### FAST

-Fluent UI Web Components are build with FAST.
+Fluent UI Web components are build with FAST.
 To learn more go here.